SYD - Sydney

 The skiffs are 19 foot center consoles powered by Yamaha 4 stroke 140 HP engines.
 The boats also have electric Minn kota trolling motors for silent running.

 Most guests fishing Exmouth Ningaloo will start by flying into Sydney.
 There are no direct flights from Sydney to Exmouth so guests will first fly to Perth and then up to Learmouth (Exmouth).
 We will coordinate an airport shuttle for the 35 km drive from the airport to the hotel.

 Slipstream is a full service travel company that can handle a variety of services relating to your trip.
 For assistance, please contact us directly at 1 866 644-7703.

 TRAVEL DOCUMENTS REQUIRED

-U.S., Canadian and EU members must have a passport valid for 3 Months beyond intended stay, along with tickets and documents for return or onward travel.
+U.S., Canadian and EU members must have a passport valid for 3 months beyond intended stay, along with tickets and documents for return or onward travel.
 A visa or Electronic Travel Authority is also required.
-If you are travelling to Australia - Please Click Here - for more info on the ETA program.
+If you are traveling to Australia - Please Click Here - for more info on the ETA program.

 Double occupancy in the room and skiff

 $4100 USD 7 nights with 6 days of guided fishing

 Single occupancy in the room and double occupancy in the skiff